 - Stoop and scoop anything left behind by your dog

-- Visit Parks Canada Information Centres to check on which connector trails permit dogs
+- Visit Parks Canada Information Centres to find out which connector trails permit dogs

-Users following the pathway have optional routes for travelling through the Town of Banff - a scenic route which travels through the neighborhoods of Banff or, - a more direct route that goes through the downtown district.
-See downloadable map.
+Users following the pathway have route options for travelling through the Town of Banff - a scenic route travelling through the neighborhoods of Banff, or a more direct route through the downtown district.

 This multi-use recreation path is built for the enjoyment of diverse users – from cyclists to skateboarders to in-line skaters.
 To ensure enjoyment of all users, please: